 In 2006 when I spoke to a therapist trained in trauma, she thought my story sounded like I had PTS.
 Well, my feelings, thoughts, and behaviors were identical with what she described for someone who was a "trauma survivor."

 In 2015, I started co-facilitating workshops with Danny Raede at Asperger Experts, and became suspicious of how well I related to “their problems.”
 After a year of teaching the BEAM LiFE Process to “these people,” I finally went to a psychologist, an expert on adult autism.

-And guess what, at the ripe old age of 58, I was diagnosed with Autism Spectrum Disorder.
+And guess what, at the ripe old age of 58, he diagnosed me with Autism Spectrum Disorder.

 So... what do we have?
 What is "wrong" with us, and how can we heal?
 And...does it make a difference who is diagnosing us?
 Dr. Seigel said in his CD-course "The Neurobiology of We", that when he speaks in front of health practitioner, he asks them all the same question, “How many of you have spent more than one hour studying what is right with the brain?"
 Out of a total of 7500 practitioners, three – five percent usually raise their hands.
 The rest focus on what is wrong with the brain,

 Before the ASD diagnose, as you just read, I had been told my challenges with isolation, anxiety, depression, bi-polar, abuse, alcoholism, unwanted habits and behaviors – and the excruciating sense of loneliness – was due to PTSD from old trauma.
 This can still be true!

 Dr. Seigel says, the typical psychology doctrine taught in universities is primarily aimed at what is wrong with the brain.
 And if we’re looking hard and long enough, we will find something.
 As the professional therapists have done with me.